 People with hemophilia must avoid aspirin and other medications that affect blood clotting.

 Clotting factor concentrates help to replace the missing clotting factor in the blood.
 This can help to decrease how often and how severely you bleed.
 Clotting factor concentrates are given by injection into a vein.

 Recombinant hemophilia factors are made in the test tube.
 They are not extracted from human blood products.
-So, the risk of contracting transfusion associated virus diseases (such as HIV and hepatitis viruses) is greatly diminished.

 Treatment for excessive bleeding

 Sometimes excessive bleeding occurs despite the use of recombinant clotting factors.
 Hospital treatment is necessary when bleeding occurs.
 The situation is an emergency when it involves the brain, neck, the central nervous system or a vital organ.

 Hemophiliacs may require blood transfusions to treat excessive blood loss.